phalcon/documentation/docs/dispatcher.md

 ### Granular Exceptions

-As of 5.14 the dispatcher raises granular subclasses of its `Exception` types so callers can catch a specific failure mode.
+The dispatcher raises granular subclasses of its `Exception` types so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Dispatcher\Exception $e)` blocks continue to work unchanged.

 | Class                                                          | Parent                             | Thrown when                                                                     |
 |----------------------------------------------------------------|------------------------------------|---------------------------------------------------------------------------------|